CLT for generalized patterned random matrices: a unified approach: Applications of Theorem

 For block Hankel matrices too, the same conclusions hold, and the calculations are similar to the block Toeplitz case.

-2pt \textbf{(iii) Block versions of circulant-type Matrix:} The LSD of block symmetric circulant matrix with Wigner blocks was derived in \cite{Oraby_block_circulant},\cite{Murat_Kopp_Miller_Block_Circulant_2013} and more general ensemble in \cite{Roger_Block_Circulant_2021}.
-The problem of fluctuations of LES for block symmetric circulant matrices has not been derived yet.
-Clearly, Theorem \ref{thm: always normal} can be applied here for different choices of the blocks, such as Wigner blocks or Hankel blocks.
-One can use a similar technique as used for Block Toeplitz matrices to conclude the LES results for circulant-type block matrices.
+2pt \textbf{(iii) Block versions of circulant-type matrix:} The LSD of block symmetric circulant matrix with Wigner blocks was derived in \cite{Oraby_block_circulant},\cite{Murat_Kopp_Miller_Block_Circulant_2013}.
+The problem of fluctuations of LES for block symmetric circulant matrices has not been addressed yet.
+Clearly, Theorem \ref{thm:converg_LES_even} can be applied here for different choices of the blocks, such as Wigner blocks, Toeplitz blocks or Hankel blocks.
+One can use a similar idea as used for Block Toeplitz matrices to conclude the LES results for block symmetric circulant matrices and block reverse circulant matrices.
+Table \ref{table:block} gives the different possibilities of block patterned matrices for which Theorem \ref{thm:converg_LES_even} is applicable.

-\subsection{Extension to other models:}
+\subsection{Extension to other models}

 In this section, we discuss some other models of random matrices (apart from the patterned matrices) for which Theorem \ref{thm: always normal} can be applied.
 The LES for the random matrices discussed in this section is new to the literature.
-2pt \textbf{(i) $d$-disco matrix:} This matrix was first introduced and studied in \cite{blackwell_etal_disco_2021} to study the transition of the limiting spectral distribution from Gaussian (for Palindromic Toeplitz) to semi-circle law (for Wigner).
-Consider a symmetric random matrix $A$ of dimension $M \times M$ and a sequence of patterned random matrices $\{B_n: n \in \N\}$ such that $B_n$ is of the order $2^n M \times 2^n M$, the $d$-disco of $A, \{B_n\}$ is defined inductively as
+2pt \textbf{(i) $d$-disco matrix:} The random version of $d$-disco matrix was introduced in \cite{blackwell_etal_disco_2021} to study the transition of limiting spectral distribution from Gaussian (for Palindromic Toeplitz) to semi-circle law (for Wigner).
+Consider a symmetric patterned random matrix $A$ of dimension $M \times M$ and a sequence of independent patterned random matrices $\{B_n: n \in \N\}$, independent of $A$, such that $B_n$ is of the order $2^n M \times 2^n M$.
+The $d$\textit{-disco} of $A$ and $\{B_n\}$ is defined inductively as

-Suppose there exist fixed constants $c_1,c_2>0$, independent of $n$, such that $B_n$ obeys conditions (i) and (ii) of Theorem \ref{thm: always normal} for all $k$.
-Then it follows that $\mathcal{D}_n$ also obeys conditions (i) and (ii).
-In particular it can easily be seen that the new constants are $c_1^\prime= c_1/2$ and $c_2^\prime=c_2/2$.
-Hence, assuming the convergence of the second moment of the LES, we get that the LES converges to a Gaussian distribution for even degree monomial test functions.
+Suppose the link functions of $\{B_n\}$ obey Assumption \ref{Condition B}, the entries of $A,B_n$ obey Assumption \ref{assum: subexponential} and there exist fixed constants $c_1,c_2>0$, independent of $n$, such that $B_n$ obeys conditions (i) and (ii) of Theorem \ref{thm: always normal}.
+Then it follows that $\mathcal{D}_n$ also obeys conditions (i) and (ii) of Theorem \ref{thm: always normal}.
+In particular, it can easily be seen that the new constants are $c_1^\prime= c_1/2$ and $c_2^\prime=c_2/2$.
+Hence if $B_n$ belongs to the class of matrices discussed in Section \ref{subsec:common_patterned_eg}, then by Theorem \ref{thm: always normal} we get that for even positive integer sequence $p_n=o(\log n /\log \log n)$, $\eta_{p_n}$ converges to a Gaussian distribution for $d$-disco matrices.

 2pt \textbf{(ii) Checkerboard matrix:} Let $\{x_{i}: i \in \Z^d\}$ be an input sequence.
 For $k \in \mathbb{N}, w \in \mathbb{R}$, and a link function $L_n : \mathbb{Z}^2 \rightarrow \Z^d$, the $N \times N$ $(k, w)$-checkerboard ensemble is the matrix $M=\left(m_{i j}\right)$ given by